hgGeorg/workflow-gallery-view.and.data.api/add-ins/README.md

-AdnGallery Add-Ins
+View & Data Gallery Add-Ins
 ==================

-Automatic ADN gallery upload commands for AutoCAD and Revit, and some toolkit helper libraries.
+Automatic View & Data Gallery upload commands for AutoCAD, Inventor and Revit, and some toolkit helper libraries.